 A UPS system is responsible for the uninterruptible power supply, which makes it an incredible piece of a fully functioning data center.
 Like any piece of hardware, there is not only a life expectancy of the equipment, but also malfunctions that can happen.
 The danger in not being prepared for any issues with a UPS system is that it can lead to having no power.
-Regular maintenance for UPS systems is a way to prevent these complications.
+Regular maintenance for data center UPS systems is a way to prevent these complications.
 Learn what you can do for your data center below.

 Stick to A Schedule